 Tony Matelli is an American sculptor famous for his hyperrealistic works that reflect the subtle and ever-elusive combination of concept and contemporary technology.
 He received BFA from the Milwaukee Institute of Art & Design and MFA from the Cranbrook Academy of Art in 1995.

-Once an assistant to Jeff Koons, Tony Matelli looks at the experience he has gained from a new angle deeply feeling the burning issues of the day while at the same time preserving a serious attitude towards the quality of his work and demonstrating scrupulous attention to detail.
 Matelli’s work reaches beyond the boundaries of political correctness and the social conduct code.
-Every of his objects incorporates a provocation, a protest against playing by the commonly accepted rules, and aggression as an integral part of the surrounding world.
-He focuses on loneliness, desolation, degradation, defenselessness and, at the same time, resilience and resistance to unfortunate circumstances.
+Every of his objects incorporates a provocation, a protest against the accepted rules and conventions that exist in the surrounding world.
+His sculptures can be described as anti-monuments, that re-interprete the tradition of hyperrealism in American sculpture and focuse on loneliness, defenselessness and, at the same time, resilience and resistance to unfortunate circumstances.

-Tony Matelli’s works have been on display in a large number of prestigious museums and galleries all over the world and are part of permanent collections in a variety of world famous museums:
+Tony Matelli’s works have been on display in a large number of prestigious museums and art institutions all over the world:

 Mudam (Luxembourg), Museum Ludwig (Cologne), Altoids Collection.
 New Museum (New York), FLAG Art Foundation (New York), ARoS Aarhus Kunstmuseum (Denmark), Musee d’arte Contemporain (Montreal), Fundacion La Caixa (Madrid), Akzo Nobel Art Foundation (Amsterdam), Bergen Kunstmuseum (Bergen), FRAC (Bordeaux), Museum of New Zealand (Wellington), Skive New Art Museum (Copenhagen), Uppsala Konstmusuem (Uppsala).